Bekalah/stone-grimoire/helix-renderer/README_RENDERER.md

 4. **Double-helix lattice** – two phase-shifted sine strands with 144 vertical struts.

 ## Palette
 Colors are loaded from `data/palette.json`.
 If that file is missing, the renderer displays a small notice and falls back to a safe default palette.
+These values also set the page background and text color for consistent offline theming.

 ## ND-Safe Choices
 - No animation, motion, or autoplay.